Shalini-Ganeshan/DetecTale-App/README.md

-# DetecTale-App
+# DetecTale
-Storytelling App with Image &amp; Voice Recognition (Submitted as Mini Project)
+Storytelling App with Image Recognition (Submitted as Mini Project)